anderslauri/eleutheria-gcp-iap/README.md

 ## Endpoints

 ### /auth (GET)
 Authentication endpoint.
-Return code `200 OK` given successful authentication.
+Return code `200 OK` given successful authentication. `407 Proxy Authentication Required` is given in case unsuccessful authentication.

 #### Headers
 1. `X-Forwarded-Authorization` or `X-Forwarded-Proxy-Authorization`.
 2. `X-Original-URI` must be present.

 ### /healthz (GET)
 Kubernetes health endpoint for liveness and readiness.
 Return code `200 OK` with no body.

 ## Technical Debt
 1. Only role bindings on a project level is taken into consideration.
 Folders and organization not implemented.